Writer: Wes Hagen

 Red Wine Fermentation Considerations

-MEMBERS ONLYWhen I was assigned the story detailing the decisions that come up during red wine fermentations, I began to block out the options and decision trees that occur before, during, and after fermentation.
-As I finished the decisions that I considered important, I realized that suggesting best practices was very difficult from a single voice
+When I was assigned the story detailing the decisions that come up during red wine fermentations, I began to block out the options and decision trees that occur before, during, and after

 The Top Twelve Tips: Bringing the fruit in right